Strobesstrobes

 TL;DR

-• ✓The red team plays the attacker, emulating real adversaries to test whether defenses actually work; the blue team detects, responds, and defends in real time.
+• ✓The red team plays the attacker, emulating real adversaries to test whether defenses work; the blue team detects, responds, and defends in real time.
+Red is episodic and offensive, blue is continuous and defensive.

 What is the difference between a red team and a blue team?

 The red team attacks and the blue team defends.
 The red team is a goal-based offensive group that emulates real threat actors to reach an objective without being detected, deliberately probing the weaknesses in your people, process, and technology.
-The blue team is the defensive function that runs detection and response day to day: the SOC analysts, threat hunters, detection engineers, and incident responders who have to catch and contain whatever comes at them.
+The blue team is the defensive function that runs detection and response day to day: SOC analysts, threat hunters, detection engineers, and incident responders who have to catch and contain whatever comes at them.

-The split looks like this in practice:
+The split in practice:

 • Blue team.
 Log collection and SIEM tuning, EDR alerting, threat hunting, detection engineering, and the incident-response playbooks that fire when something is found.